TrippleAWap/Sidebar-HUD/readme.md

-aThis is my first JSON UI pack!
-It's a simple but useful pack, unlike other pack this one removes all the unused stuff and only has the required changes to the ui!
+This is my first JSON UI pack!
+It's a simple but useful pack, unlike other pack this one only has the required elements!

 **IMPORTANT**